Guide

 Life insurance and medical records explained

-Sometimes insurance companies will ask to see your medical history when you apply for life insurance.
+Sometimes insurance companies will ask for permission to obtain details of your medical history from your doctor/s when you apply for life insurance.
 If they do, here's what to expect.

 Giving your insurer access to your medical history might feel like an invasion of privacy.
 After all, your health is very personal.
 It’s understandable why you might not want to grant someone access to your medical records.

-In this guide, we’ll explain why insurers might ask for a medical report.
-We'll explain what kind of information is in them and how they can affect your application.
-Knowing the facts about life insurance and medical records can help put your mind at ease.
+In this guide, we’ll explain why insurers might ask for further details of your medical history when you apply for cover.
+We'll explain what kind of information is asked for and how they can affect your application.
+Knowing the facts about life insurance and where details of your medical history might be required can help put your mind at ease.

-When you take out a life insurance policy, you’ll probably be asked some questions about:
+When you take out a life insurance plan, you’ll probably be asked some questions about your health, lifestyle and medical history.

-Depending on your answers some insurers might want to see your full medical history.
-Insurers might ask for a medical report to check:
+Depending on your answers some insurers might want to see some further information regarding your medical history.
+Insurers might ask for details of your medical history from your GP or other treating doctors to check things like:

 - if you're a heavy smoker